Avishek92/avishek.roy.github.io/README.md

 # Avishek Roy
-PostCoc fellow and CNRS unit agent at Interdisciplinary Institute for Neuroscience (UMR5297)
+# PostDoc fellow and CNRS unit agent at Interdisciplinary Institute for Neuroscience (UMR5297)